awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

      this stack in CloudFormation once deployed.
    - **AdminEmail:** The email address you wish to setup as the initial user of this Amazon S3 Find and Forget deployment.
+   - **DeployWebUI:** (Default: true) Choose whether to deploy the Web UI as part of the solution.
+If you do deploy the Web UI AuthMethod must use Cognito.
+If you do not use the Web UI interaction with the solution is done through the APIs only.
+   - **AuthMethod:** (Default: Cognito) Choose which method of authentication you would like to use.
+Cognito must be used if the Web UI is chosen.

    The following parameters are optional and allow further customisation of the solution if required: